A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Datasets

 \subsection{Taxonomy and Commonly Used Datasets}

-We categorize vulnerability datasets according to type, granularity, source, and labelling, as shown in Figure~\ref{fig:taxonomy}, to capture their quality and realistic nature.
-Similar to related surveys \cite{shereen2024sok, ferrag2024generative, taghavi2025large, sheng2025large, guo2024comprehensive, guo2023investigation}, we provide a comprehensive overview of commonly used datasets in the surveyed studies as well as selected, more recent datasets suited to address open challenges of LLM-based methods, refer to Table~\ref{tab:datasets1}.
+We categorize vulnerability datasets according to type, granularity, source, and labeling, as shown in Figure~\ref{fig:taxonomy}.
+Similar to related surveys \cite{shereen2024sok, ferrag2024generative, taghavi2025large, sheng2025large, guo2024comprehensive, guo2023investigation}, we provide a comprehensive overview of commonly used datasets in the surveyed studies as well as selected, more recent datasets suited to address open challenges of LLM-based approaches, refer to Table~\ref{tab:datasets1}.
 We briefly introduce these datasets along with the taxonomy and discuss the resulting practical challenges and biases in dataset construction.
-In addition, we compare the selected datasets based on further characteristics such as their programming languages covered, as well as quantitative characteristics, i.e., dataset size, the share of samples representing vulnerabilities, and the number of distinct CWEs covered, cf. Table~\ref{tab:datasets2}, as a proxy for label diversity and comprehensiveness.
+In addition, we compare the selected datasets based on further characteristics such as their programming languages covered, as well as quantitative characteristics, i.e., dataset size, the share of samples representing vulnerabilities, and the number of distinct CWEs covered (cf. Table~\ref{tab:datasets2}) as a proxy for label diversity and comprehensiveness.